Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators

 - Support quality depends too much on who notices context first

-Most teams begin with fixes that feel rational in the moment.
+For Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators, most teams begin with fixes that feel rational in the moment.
 They add another sync, tighten a rule, create a spreadsheet checkpoint, or ask operators to watch the edge cases more carefully.
 These moves can improve symptoms for a while, but they rarely remove the underlying dependency on coordination.

 The reason is that support queues, ownership rules, and escalation review paths need more than data movement.
 They need a workflow that understands meaning.
 A field update is not the same thing as a trustworthy next action.
 Without a layer that can interpret what matters, route it visibly, and surface exceptions early, the same friction returns in a new form.